PhiloTFarnsworth/APrettyHuGOinWebsite/content/diatribes/other.md

 <h3 id="detailHead">Details</h3>

 The details<sup>1</sup> tag is a handy way to implement footnotes and other non-critical data that doesn't merit an aside bubble.
-Even when used with <abbr>IE</abbr> the summary and content will still be available, so compatibility is a minor concern employing the details element.
+Even when used with {{< abbr IE >}} the summary and content will still be available, so compatibility is a minor concern employing the details element.

 <details>